Tag Archive for: FAQ

 The Basics:

-Don’t Skimp: First and foremost, don’t skimp!
+Don’t Skimp: When it comes to seasoning your AIP dishes, first and foremost, don’t skimp!
 In my years of AIP cooking, I find a lot of the recipes are a little light-handed on seasoning.
 Review the ingredient lists and quantities before you start cooking, and be sure to taste as you go.
 Try using more herbs than you’re accustomed to.
 Not only do they add lots of flavor, most have plenty of healing benefits.

 Find Your Balance: While I’m no expert, I do know that finding balance in cooking and sauces is so important for bringing out the best in your meal.
 Sometimes a simple squeeze or zest of a lemon, or a dash of a compliant vinegar is all you need to add brightness to a dish.
 Salt brings out flavors, and an extra pinch might just be the ticket.
 On the AIP, we’re avoiding refined sugar, so sweetness might be lacking in AIP recipes.
 Check your flavors as you cook and decide if a pinch or drizzle of a compliant sweetener might enhance the taste, or experiment with a vinegar you’ve never tried before.
 While apple cider vinegar is the most common AIP vinegar option, a quality balsamic can add a sweet and savory twist.
 Have you tried champagne, ume plum or sherry vinegar?
 Need more umami (savory depth of flavor)?
 What about mushrooms, sea vegetables, fish sauce or anchovy paste?
 Try to look at your AIP journey as a blessing to push you outside your comfort zone in the kitchen ..
 I know I’ve become a better cook thanks to the challenge of needing to find compliant alternatives.
 Want to learn more about balancing flavors?
 This article on flavor balancing and how to fix a recipe may be helpful – click here (note, it’s not specifically AIP, so watch which ingredients you choose to use).